deaktator/deaktator.github.io/_posts/2016-02-16-optimally-efficient-online-estimate-of-matched-entities-with-successes.md

   p_{ad} p_{bd} - p_{bc} p_{bd}
 $$

-*These are the same as the expectations from the naive calculation.*
+*These are the same as the expectations from the naïve calculation.*

 ### Algorithm 2

-One might notice that the lists in **Algorithm 1** are overkill and completely unnecessary.
-Instead we can do the
+One might notice that the linked lists in **Algorithm 1** are overkill and completely unnecessary.
+Instead we can do the following:
-following:

 1. Create a hash map, $$ M $$ with entity IDs in $$ \mathbb{N} $$ for keys and values in $$ \mathbb{R} $$.
 The
    starting value, for each associated key, should be *1*.